cisco/mindmeld/source/userguide/kb.rst

   register_embedder('my_embedder_name', MyEmbedder)

-In many cases, you may like to provide some parameters to your load method to initialize your model in a certain way.
-The ``model_settings`` dictionary in the config will be passed to the load method as kwargs, so any needed parameters can be specified there.
+In many cases, you may like to provide some parameters to your ``load`` method to initialize your model in a certain way.
+The ``model_settings`` dictionary in the config will be passed to the load method as ``kwargs``, so any needed parameters can be specified there.

 .. code-block:: python